facebookresearch/fairseq/examples/speech_to_speech/docs/enhanced_direct_s2st_discrete_units.md

 **Speech-to-unit translation (S2UT)**

 Here's an example for finetuning S2UT models with 1000 discrete units as target.
-You can download the [config](https://dl.fbaipublicfiles.com/fairseq/speech_to_speech/s2st_finetuning/config.yaml) file and [vocabulary](https://dl.fbaipublicfiles.com/fairseq/speech_to_speech/s2st_finetuning/dict.txt) from here:
+You can download the sample [config](https://dl.fbaipublicfiles.com/fairseq/speech_to_speech/s2st_finetuning/config.yaml) file and [vocabulary](https://dl.fbaipublicfiles.com/fairseq/speech_to_speech/s2st_finetuning/dict.txt) for Es-En from here:

 ```
 fairseq-train $DATA_ROOT \